Improvement of investment decision reliability through dynamic modelling simulations in the chemical industry

 Our approach

-• Develop a simulation model to evaluate the best solution based on defined criteria (existing and alternative product mixes, energy consumption, required personnel and necessary investment)
+• Develop a simulation model to evaluate the best solution based on defined criteria (existing and alternative product mixes, energy consumption, personnel required and investment needed)

-• Model the as-is situation using existing or alternative product mix, units, and layout
+• Model actual situation based on current or alternative product mix, units and layout

-• Define target states including alternative layouts and production setups and add them to the simulation model
+• Define target state including alternative layouts and production concepts and integrate them into the model

-• Simulate different alternatives using statistical experiments that also take typical variations into account
+• Simulate different alternatives using a statistical experimental approach, consider typical fluctuations